haskell/haskell-ide-engine/README.md

 ### Installation with stack on Linux

-The preferred installation mechanism is via `make` (this calls `stack` under the hood), as it makes sure the repo is synced, installs the required cabal libraries if missing, and makes copies of the executables with suffixes to be able to tell them apart.

 To install HIE, you need stack version >= 1.7.1.

 HIE builds from source code, so there's a couple of extra steps.